metwit/metwit-ruby-sdk/README.md

 # First require the gem
 require 'metwit'

+# Set your api key
+Metwit.api_key = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

 ## How to post a Metag
-# If you don't authenticate you may not be able to post metags
+# If you don't authenticate a user you may not be able to post metags
 Metwit.authenticate("username", "password")
 # You need a rgeo factory to project the point coordinates
 factory = RGeo::Cartesian.factory